nipunbatra/os2020/_pages/labs.md

 The changed value of myVariable from child is 200
 ```

-**Obseravtion:** The child and parent have separate copies of the variable and changing one doesn’t affect the other.
+**Observation:** The child and parent have separate copies of the variable and changing one doesn’t affect the other.

 ### Question 2